arcalot/arcaflow-plugins-incubator/README.md

 ### Container requirements

-- Your plugin must contain a `Dockerfile` that is based on CentOS Stream 8 (`quay.io/centos/centos:stream8`).
+- Your plugin should contain a `Dockerfile` that is based on CentOS Stream 8 (`quay.io/centos/centos:stream8`).
-- Your `Dockerfile` must install all utilities that are required to run your plugin, and your image must work in a network-disconnected environment.
+- Your `Dockerfile` should install all utilities that are required to run your plugin, and your image must work in a network-disconnected environment.
-- Your `Dockerfile` must use [multiple build stages](https://docs.docker.com/develop/develop-images/multistage-build/) if interim utilities such as `git` are needed to enable your plugin workload.
+- Your `Dockerfile` should use [multiple build stages](https://docs.docker.com/develop/develop-images/multistage-build/) if interim utilities such as `git` are needed to enable your plugin workload.
-- The [LICENSE file from arcaflow-plugins](https://github.com/arcalot/arcaflow-plugins/blob/main/LICENSE) must be included in the container image next to your runnable plugin.
+- The [LICENSE file from arcaflow-plugins](https://github.com/arcalot/arcaflow-plugins/blob/main/LICENSE) MUST be included in the container image next to your runnable plugin.
 - Your `ENTRYPOINT` MUST point to your plugin with the full path in the JSON-array-form (array), while the default `CMD` should be empty.
 See [the Dockerfile documentation](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact) for details.
 - Unless your plugin runs in privileged mode (see labels below), your Dockerfile must switch to the user ID and group ID of `1000`.